CPNV-VIR1/les-jaquier/post/README.md

-# Kezboards - GET Rest API
+# Kezboards - POST Rest API

 This folder is for the microservice that 'GET' keyboards (one or multiple)